hfpmatheus/ecommerce_clustering/README.md

 - Run the models on embedding space for better score.
 - Make a script to rerun the model from time to time and actualize the clusters.
 Also deploy it on a production environment.
+- Predict the revenue of the 'Private' cluster for the next months.

 ## 10.0.
 References: